Parameter-unbounded convergence of Crossed-Secant accelerated Uzawa and penalty-splitted algorithms for frictionless contact: Acceleration methods

 The well-known Anderson acceleration (AA) strategy \cite{Anderson1965, Walker2011} has been successfully applied to improve the convergence of Uzawa iterations in various contexts \cite{HO2017,HUANG2022}.
 However, to the best of our knowledge, these works consider the fixed-point system on $(\bU,\blambda)$ (cf. Eqs.~\eqref{eq:unified_solve} and \eqref{eq:generic_F}) rather than Eq.~\eqref{eq:point-fixe_lambda}, which defines a fixed-point equation solely for the dual variable.
 Accelerating a single physical variable typically enhances both stability and efficiency of the acceleration procedure in multiphysics or multivariable couplings, as illustrated for example in \cite{erbts-duester2012,INTROINI2024}.

 The memory parameter (often denoted by $m$ in AA) is difficult to choose, as it requires balancing convergence performance against memory footprint.
-Following the results reported in~\cite{HUANG2022} for contact problems, small values of $m$ appear to be a good compromise and already provide significant acceleration.
-Algorithm \ref{alg:accelAnderson} outlines the one-step AA applied to the dual variable.
+Following the results reported in~\cite{HUANG2022} for contact problems, small values of $m$ appear to be a good compromise and already provide significant acceleration. \hlpink{This is consistent with the recent conclusions of~\cite{SCHAPIRA2023}, drawn from a different setting, that the choice of $m=1$ is the best with regard to the aspects of robustness and simplicity of implementation.} Algorithm \ref{alg:accelAnderson} outlines the one-step AA applied to the dual variable.
 This approach, denoted here as Anderson-1, is also referred to in the literature as the Alternate Secant method~\cite{RAMIERE2015}, as it coincides with a vector secant method.

 Thanks to the unified formalism, we can see that Anderson-1 and FISTA are similar momentum-based methods, differing mainly in their choice of the inertial parameter $\beta^i$.
 Although combinations of Anderson acceleration with restarting or windowing strategies have been proposed in the literature, no clear strategy has emerged~\cite{Ouyang_AA_2024,Krzysik_AA_2025}.
 In this context, combining Anderson-1 with an adaptive restart mechanism originally developed for projected gradient methods, as proposed in~\cite{Odonoghue2015}, appears to be a promising enhancement.
 This approach is detailed in Algorithm~\ref{alg:accelAnderson_restart}.
 Nevertheless, it should be emphasized that the global convergence of Anderson acceleration is not guaranteed in the general case~\cite{Krzysik_AA_2025}.